Electric vehicles & the Environment

 Clean electric travel

-Fully electric, battery-powered vehicles do not emit any harmful emissions whilst being driven, setting them apart from traditional petrol and diesel-powered vehicles.
+Fully electric, battery-powered cars do not emit any harmful emissions whilst being driven, setting them apart from traditional petrol and diesel-powered vehicles.
 They also help to keep the air we breathe clean by minimising the build-up of fine particulate matter in our cities, where often air quality is the poorest.